1760 - Swedish campaign in Pomerania

 On September 9, the Prussian Army retired to Zehdenick to cover Berlin.
 Several engagements took place, the Prussian troops of Colonel Belling gaining advantage in most of them.

-On October 2, after the relief of Colberg, General Werner with 5 bns and 8 sqns marched by Stettin (present-day Szczecin in Poland) on Pasewalk against the communications of the Swedish Army.
-He first captured one of their observation post at Löcknitz.
-The same day, Prince Eugen of Württemberg arrived with 1 bn and some guns, took command of Stutterheim's Corps and advanced on Templin.
+On October 2, after the relief of Colberg, Major-General Paul von Werner with 5 bns and 8 sqns marched on Pasewalk against the communications of the Swedish Army, by way of Stettin (present-day Szczecin in Poland) where the Duke von Bevern]] reinforced his small corps with part of his garrison troops and some artillery.
+Werner then proceeded towards Pasewalk.
+He first captured a Swedish outpost at Löcknitz.
+The same day, Prince Eugen of Württemberg arrived with 1 bn and some guns, took command of Stutterheim’s Corps and advanced on Templin.

-On October 3, Werner captured all the redoubts defending Pasewalk.
-However, General Ehrensvärd, commanding the Swedish force, set fire to the barns in the suburbs and threatened to do the same to the town.
-Werner retired towards Stettin with 600 prisoners and 8 guns.
-The same day before dawn, when he was informed of the Austro-Russian raid on Berlin, Prince Eugen precipitously abandoned this theatre of operation, leaving only a meagre force (Belling Hussars and 2 bns of Frei-Infanterie von Hordt) under Colonel Belling.
+The same day (October 3) before dawn, when he was informed of the Austro-Russian raid on Berlin, Prince Eugen precipitously abandoned this theatre of operation, leaving only a meagre force (2 sqns of Zieten Hussars, 5 sqns of Belling Hussars, 90 men of Plettenberg Dragoons and 2 bns of Frei-Infanterie von Hordt) under Colonel Belling.

 On October 9, Werner marched to Prenzlau and made a junction with Belling's Corps.

-On October 17, the Swedish Army retired on Anklam.
+On October 16 and 17, the Swedish army retired towards Anklam.

-On October 19, Belling followed up the retiring Swedish Army and entered into Mecklenburg and put it to contributions.
+On October 19, Belling followed up the retiring Swedish army, entered into Mecklenburg, crossed the Peene River and put the country to contributions.
 He then marched to Eastern Pomerania to put a stop to the incursions of the Russian cossacks.

 On November 25, Prince Eugen, who had left Saxony after the victorious Battle of Torgau arrived on the theatre of operation and cantoned in Mecklenburg.